Kaveeri16/ML_Projects/README.md

 The project's motivation arises from the pressing need to monitor and improve air quality for the well-being of communities.
 Predicting air quality index values empowers individuals and authorities to take timely actions to mitigate air pollution's adverse effects.
 This can help policymakers make informed decisions about air quality management.

 #### Data Collection & Preprocessing:
-The project showcases an impressive data collection process that includes web scraping and Beautiful Soup for data retrieval from multiple sources, , which shows their capability to handle unstructured data.
+The project showcases an impressive data collection process that includes __web scraping and Beautiful Soup__ for data retrieval from multiple sources, , which shows their capability to handle unstructured data.
 We have also performed feature engineering, selection, and hyperparameter optimization, which are crucial steps in building a robust machine learning model.

 #### Resource and Installation:

 #### Deployment:
 The deployment aspect of the project is commendable, leveraging the Heroku platform and the Flask framework for seamless accessibility.
 The utilization of various regression models, including Linear Regression, Lasso Regression, Decision Tree, KNN Regression, Random Forest Regression, and XGBoost Regression, reflects a commitment to model diversity and robustness.
 The use of AutoML further demonstrates the ability to leverage advanced machine learning tools.
+This ML model is deployed in __Google Cloud Platform (GCP) and Microsoft Azure Cloud__.

 #### Conclusion:
 In conclusion, the "Air Quality Index Prediction" project addresses a critical environmental and public health challenge.
 It excels in data collection, preprocessing, and model deployment, showcasing versatility through various regression models and AutoML.
 The incorporation of code editors, hyperparameter tuning, ANN, and diligent model evaluation underscores a strong commitment to model performance and reliability.
 This project holds significant potential for improving air quality monitoring, aiding policymakers, and contributing to a healthier environment.